harvard-lil/wacz-preparator/README.md

 ## How does it work?

-Given a valid combination of credentials, **wacz-preparator** will perform the following steps in order to prepare an existing Archive-It collection into a single WACZ file.
+Given a specific extractor and valid combination of credentials, **wacz-preparator** will perform the following steps in order to pull and package a remote web archives collection into a single WACZ file.

+### Example: Archive-It Extractor

 | # | Description | Notes |
 | --- | --- | -- |